-- Have lunch at the Windjammer Marketplace on Deck 14.
+- Have lunch or chill at a waiting area.
+This can be the Windjammer Marketplace on Deck 14, the Main Dining Room on Decks 3-4, or the Two70.
 Help yourself with treats from their extensive international buffet selection as you wait for your room to be ready (usually 2-3 hours after boarding but can be as late as 6pm).
 You may also explore the top deck or the pool area and admire the view.

 - Proceed to your stateroom.
 You’ll find your SailPass card attached to your door.
 Don’t ever lose this card.
 This acts as your key card as well your wallet/credit card as purchases on board can only be made via this card.
 This is also the only way for you to get on and off the ship.
 The SeaPass card looks like this: